What is Sales?

 Outside sales, also known as field sales, takes salespeople directly to clients.
 Unlike inside sales, which relies on remote communication, outside sales reps travel to meet with potential customers at their offices or industry events.

-In-person selling builds strong relationships with clients, allowing for a deeper understanding of their needs.
+In-person selling fosters strong relationships with clients, enabling a deeper understanding of their needs.
 This is crucial for complex products or high-value deals where trust and personalized attention are key.
 Additionally, outside reps can tailor their approach to each client on the spot, creating a more customized sales experience.
 In some cases, face-to-face meetings can also lead to faster decision-making compared to the back-and-forth communication of inside sales.

 Sales Strategies